-Write 'em an offer they can't refuse - and act fast.
+Write them an offer they can't refuse - and act fast.
 There's stiff competition and you don't wanna lose.
-IF the offer is accepted...

 Peter added that you can schedule as many inspections as you'd like, but the seller may not be patient with you.
 Their objective is to close the sale, and if another buyer is ready to pounce, they might not wait if you’re dragging your feet.